Adductor muscles of the hip: Variation

 In 33% of people a supernumerary muscle is found between the adductor brevis and adductor minimus.
 When present, this muscle originates from the upper part of the inferior ramus of the pubis from where it runs downwards and laterally.
 In half of cases, it inserts into the anterior surface of the insertion aponeurosis of the adductor minimus.
 In the remaining cases, it is either inserted into the upper part of the pectineal line or the posterior part of the lesser trochanter.
 While similar to its neighbouring adductors, it is formed by separation from the superficial layer of the obturator externus, and is thus not ontogenetically related to the adductors.

 Clinical significance

 Tenotomy

-So-called adductor tenotomy (cutting the origin tendons of the adductor muscles of the thigh) and obturator neurectomy (cutting the anterior branch of the obturator nerve) are sometimes performed on children with cerebral palsy.
+An adductor tenotomy (cutting the origin tendons of the adductor muscles of the thigh) and obturator neurectomy (cutting the anterior branch of the obturator nerve) are sometimes performed on children with cerebral palsy.
 These children often have hypertonia of the adductor muscles, making abduction difficult, obstructing normal hip development, and putting them at risk of hip luxation.